ASA Article Prize

 2022

-1st Place: Daniel Sukman, "Institutional Strategy." from On Strategy: A Primer
+1st Place: Daniel Sukman, "Institutional Strategy." from On Strategy: A Primer.

-2nd Place: Jules Hurst, "Four Paths: How Interstate Competition Ends", The Strategy Bridge
+2nd Place: Jules Hurst, "Four Paths: How Interstate Competition Ends", The Strategy Bridge.

-ASA Essay Contest
+ASA Essay Contest (2018-2021)

 2021